hamdyaea/DailyMed/README.md

 ## What's this software ?

-This Python 3 software help the people who have to take a medecation everyday.
+This Python 3 software help the people who have to take a medication everyday.
 You need Python3 and the easygui library to run it.

 ![Screenshot](screenshot.png)